 Functional programming is probably the natural alternative to the classical Object-Oriented paradigm.
 It’s been around since the very beginning of computation, but for some reason, it never went mainstream.
 Until now.

 But functional programming can be quite tricky to understand in the beginning.
 It has its roots in lambda calculus (or category theory, as you prefer), and it’s full of rather esoteric terms such as monoids, monads, functors, applicative functors, and so on.
 But the main idea behind it is very simple: build software just by writing small pieces of code (functions) that perform very specific tasks and then compose them in order to provide a more complex behavior.
 One of the main advantages of such an approach is that unit testing is much easier, sometimes even trivial.

 I Want More of This

 Brian Beckman: Don’t fear the Monad.
 Brian Beckman (Princeton University, Microsoft, Amazon…) gives you a glimpse of the category theory behind monoids and monads, expressed in practical terms, familiar to an imperative programmer (he also gives C# examples).
 I find particularly interesting the following ideas:

 - Functions can be seen as data.
 You can model (almost) any function as a dictionary table where a lookup is performed.

-- Short story about the two separated camps created when computing started: the imperative one (tradition that led to languages like Fortran, C, Pascal, Java, etc.), where Math theory was put aside and performance was king, and the functional one (this one led to languages like Algol, Lisp, Smalltalk or Haskell), where they started out with Math theory (lambda calculus) and went from there down to the machine, sometimes at the expense of performance.
+- A short story about the two separated camps created when computing started: the imperative one (a tradition that led to languages like Fortran, C, Pascal, Java, etc.), where Math theory was put aside and performance was king, and the functional one (this one led to languages like Algol, Lisp, Smalltalk or Haskell), where they started out with Math theory (lambda calculus) and went from there down to the machine, sometimes at the expense of performance.